joeyvivili/cs-fundamentals/02-data-structure/UCBerkeley_cs61b/README.md

 }
 ```
 - passing parameters obeys the same rule: simply **copy the bits** to the new scope -- **pass by value**
     - therefore when we pass in x, y into average(a, b), a copies the value bits of double 5.5 from x and b copies the value bitd of double 10.5 from y

+Arrays
+    - arrays are Objects in Java, are initiated using the **new** keyword
+    - therefore when you initiate a new array int[] x = new int[]{1, 2, 3, 4, 5}, x is an object and a stores a memory address

 ---
 ## Resources
 - Textbook: https://github.com/Berkeley-CS61B/sp26-gitbook